Speech Pathologist. Lawyer. Lecturer. Writer.

 Emma is a passionate and dedicated speech pathologist, who enjoys working together with adults, children and their families to help improve their day-to-day lives.
 She believes in the importance of providing intervention that is evidence-based, client-centred and individually tailored to each client.

 Emma has a Master of Speech Language Pathology from the University of Sydney and is a Practising Member of Speech Pathology Australia, and a Certified Practising Speech Pathologist.
 Emma is Hanen-certified and trained in the Lidcombe Program for stuttering, and the Sounds-Write literacy program.

 In addition to speech pathology, Emma has a Bachelor of Music from the University of Sydney, provides private clarinet lessons and is extensively involved in a number of community music ensembles.
 In her spare time, Emma enjoys cooking, participating in charity bike rides and spending time with family and friends.

-Emma sees clients at Banter Speech & Language on Mondays, Tuesdays, Wednesdays and Saturdays.
+Emma sees clients at Banter Speech & Language on Mondays, Tuesdays and Wednesdays.

 Juliana is a dedicated speech pathologist who has worked in speech pathology clinics, childcare centres, schools and homes to support clients’ participation within their communities.
 She strongly believes in having fun while learning!